Arturo de Hoyos: Early life and education

 De Hoyos received a Ph.D. from Michigan State University.
-His wife Genevive de Hoyos received her Ph.D. from Indiana University and Arturo was a member of the psychology faculty at that institution.
+His wife Genevive de Hoyos received her Ph.D. from Indiana University, and Arturo was a member of the psychology faculty at that institution.
 He also served on the faculty of DePauw University for a time.

+Career

 By 1971 De Hoyos was serving as coordinator of graduate studies for Latino and Native American Students at Brigham Young University.
 In 1971 Arturo de Hoyos was also serving as a branch president of what was then the Spanish-American branch in the Utah Stake.
 The Utah Stake was in 1974 renamed the Provo Central Stake and the Spanish-American branch was thus the ancestor of what is today the Pioneer 5th Branch in the Provo Utah Central Stake.

 De Hoyos later served as president of the Mexico Tijuana Mission of the LDS Church.

 Arturo and Genevieve conducted several psychological studies related to family structure and stability.
 They have also written papers on the sociological issues of The Church of Jesus Christ of Latter-day Saints becoming an international institution.